This gluten free cheese sauce made from scratch is perfect for dipping, making into queso, and even making the easiest mac and cheese ever!

 And then, you can always serve The Picky Eater the plain pasta tossed with butter.
 Even though he does love cheese, and will gladly toss some plain shredded cheddar on top of his plain pasta. ?

-The only difference between cheese sauce you plan to use for a simple macaroni and cheese and cheese sauce for dipping is thickness.
-The recipe below includes instructions for how to add a bit more cheese to thicken your sauce if you’re planning to use it over pasta.
+The only difference between cheese sauce you plan to use for a simple gluten free macaroni and cheese and cheese sauce for dipping is thickness.
+The recipe below includes instructions for how to add a bit more cheese to thicken your sauce if you're planning to use it over pasta.

 Troubleshooting cheese sauce